pringlized/todoist-gnome-shell-extension/README.md

 # Unofficial Todoist Gnome Shell extension

+This is an unofficial Gnome Shell extension to access and interact with Todoist items that are due.
+I hacked this together in a day from [ubuntudroid's](https://github.com/ubuntudroid/todoist-gnome-shell-extension) code so it is a heavry work in progress currently when I have time.

-This is an unofficial Gnome Shell extension which displays the number of currently open tasks in the top right corner of your Gnome Shell.
+It displays currently open tasks in the top right of your Gnome Shell.
+Upon clicking on it:

-It has not yet been submitted to the Gnome Shell extension directory and might never be as this is more a playground for experimenting with Gnome Shell.
-However that might change in the future.
+* You'll see Overdue and Today items
+* It displays their projects wih the appropiate color
+* Complete an item by clicking on the check mark
+* Update Now
+* View/edit settings

-Being an absolute beginner when it comes to programming for Gnome the extension's code has been heavily influenced by [this](http://smasue.github.io/gnome-shell-tw) and [this](http://www.mibus.org/2013/02/15/making-gnome-shell-plugins-save-their-config/) blogpost.
-Kudos to the authors! :)
+It is a forked from the great work by [ubuntudroid](https://github.com/ubuntudroid/todoist-gnome-shell-extension).
+The original code was heavily influenced by [this](http://smasue.github.io/gnome-shell-tw) and [this](http://www.mibus.org/2013/02/15/making-gnome-shell-plugins-save-their-config/) blogpost.
+Thanks guys! :)

 ![Screenshot](assets/todoist-gnome-shell-extension.png?raw=true "Screenshot")